Home ⇒ Infrastructure ⇒ Telecommunications ⇒

 Joining the network requires payment for parts and labor of installation.
 Most of the equipment is thus owned by individual members.
 However it receives funding from the of the Internet Society New York Chapter, which accepts recommended donations from NYC Mesh members.

 The Internet Society is a non-profit, and it is not totally clear whether they receive any government funding.
 The 2015 financial statement from the parent organization doesn't seem to mention any.
-However it has received funding from Google.org.
+It has received funding from Google.org.
 That said, it is an outgrowth of the Internet Engineering Task Force, which was a government funded project until 1998.
 It appears that they were created in part to secure funding for the Internet Engineering Task Force after government funding ended.
 Its membership consists almost entirely of companies, and each level of membership requires a monetary contribution.

 NYC Mesh Website